 Q: What should an employee do if they think they have lost some personal data or become aware someone else has lost some data (for example the loss of a laptop)?
-A: Report this immediately to the Data Protection Officer/Representative using a Security Breach Incident Form (see Appendix 3).
+A: Report this immediately to the Data Protection Officer/Representative or Data Protection Team using a Security Breach Incident Form (see Appendix 3).